identinetics/seclay_xmlsig_proxy/README.md

 * return (path to finally redirect the browser at the external web app)

 ## Test setup:

-1. start client_service.py
+1. start sig_proxy.py
 2. start signature_service.py
-3. Redirect the browser to http://localhost:8080/
+3. start the external webapp (proxy or real)
+4. Trigger the folw at the external webapp

 ## Deployment